chrislo27/RhythmHeavenRemixEditor/docs/Toolbar.md

 ## Exporting
 ![Export button](readme/toolbar/export.png)

-This will allow you to export your remixes as either WAV or MP3 files, as long as you have placed an End Remix entity.
+This will allow you to export your remixes as WAV, MP3, OGG (Vorbis), or FLAC files, as long as you have placed an End Remix entity.
 If you export the remix as an MP3, you can upload directly to [picosong](http://picosong.com) afterwards too.